Atorizil/ASL-SOTTR/README.md

 ## 241.0

-Load Removal for Shadow of the Tomb Raider
+Auto spliiting, starting, stopping and Load Removal for Shadow of the Tomb Raider

 ## Use
 1. In **LiveSplit**, **Right Click** anywhere and click **Edit Layout**